Verification and GPAs

 PharmCAS will verify that all degrees reported as earned in the Colleges Attended section of the application also appear on the applicant’s official transcripts.
 PharmCAS reserves the right to make edits to the application degree fields in order to correct minor typographical errors; however, it is ultimately the applicant’s responsibility to properly enter all degrees on the PharmCAS application.
 Failure to properly enter your degrees may delay your application in processing or jeopardize your chances for admission.

-Pharm.D. programs are instructed not to automatically interpret a PharmCAS-reported “NO” in the degree earned fields to mean that the applicant entered falsified information.
-PharmCAS and designated Pharm.D. programs recognize that registrars may not report a degree as earned on a transcript until several weeks after the degree is earned or until the end of the academic year.
-Pharm.D. programs reserve the right to contact the applicant or registrar directly, if they have questions about the status of a degree.
+Programs are instructed not to automatically interpret an unverified degree in the Education tab in WebAdMIT to mean that the applicant entered falsified information.
+PharmCAS and designated programs recognize that registrars may not report a degree as earned on a transcript until several weeks after the degree is earned or until the end of the academic year.
+Programs reserve the right to contact the applicant or registrar directly, if they have questions about the status of a degree.
+PharmCAS does not conduct investigations on degree status.

-The service will investigate and report applicants suspected of submitting false or fraudulent information.
-If any misrepresentation in data is suspected by or reported to PharmCAS, the applicant will be notified and relevant information will be requested.
-If misrepresentation in data is confirmed, PharmCAS will notify the schools to which the applicant has applied.
-In addition, on a case-by-case basis, PharmCAS reserves the right to notify all Pharm.D. programs participating in the Service as well as other education associations.Back to Top
+PharmCAS will investigate and report applicants suspected of submitting false or fraudulent information.
+If any misrepresentation in data is suspected by or reported to PharmCAS, the applicant will be notified, and relevant information will be requested.
+If a misrepresentation in data is confirmed, PharmCAS will notify the programs to which the applicant has applied.
+In addition, on a case-by-case basis, PharmCAS reserves the right to notify all programs participating in the service.Back to Top